 - RENT A CAR.

 That’s the only way to be fully independent and to reach the most sensational spots.
 Public transportation (mainly buses and trains) works between the main cities but does not cover the whole territory.

 - GO LOCAL.

 Many of the most beautiful sites in this area as well as in the rest of Sardinia cannot be easily found.
-If you wish to fully appreciate the soul of the island made of breathtaking sceneries and smiley people I would recommend to experience it with local fellows above all if your holiday is limited to a few days.
+If you wish to fully appreciate the soul of the island made of breathtaking sceneries and smiley people I would recommend experiencing it with local fellows above all if your holiday is limited to a few days.

-They also have an interesting blog with lots of information, curiosities and funny stuff: gaveena.com/blog
+They also have an interesting blog with lots of information, curiosities, and funny stuff: gaveena.com/blog